Undergraduate Research & Grants

 Research, Scholarly, Creative, Entrepreneurial, and Civic Projects

-In those instances where the project is continuing or expected to begin after April, the student will provide/present the status of the project at the April 21, 2016 conference or present the results at the following year’s research conference.
+Undergraduate and graduate students enrolled in any program at Clarion University are invited to apply for up to $800 in funds to support independent research/scholarly projects conducted in collaboration with faculty or staff project mentors.
+Research is defined in a broad context to include any scholarly, creative, entrepreneurial, or civic activity and is not limited to the traditional concept of empirical research.
+The project must be completed prior to the required presentation of his/her findings at the Undergraduate and Graduate Research Conference that will be held at Clarion University on April 11, 2019.
+In those instances, where the project is continuing or expected to begin after April, the student will present the status of the project at the conference or present the results at the following year’s conference.
+In these instances, students and mentors must indicate on their applications that the research will occur after April 2019.
 The funds are to support student projects; there are no provisions for faculty compensation.
-Travel costs to conduct the scholarly project can be included in the project budget and are eligible for funding, but travel to present results at conferences or meetings outside of the University will not be covered.
+Travel costs to conduct the scholarly project can be included in the project budget and are eligible for funding, but travel to present results at conferences or meetings will not be covered.
 Travel costs to present such project results are eligible under a separate grant: Student Travel Funds: Scholarship and Research Presentations.
 Projects can include one student or a team of students.
-All students who request funds must have a minimum GPA of 2.5 with no formal discipline record.
+It is recommended that all students who request funds be in good academic standing (GPA of 2.5 or higher) with no formal disciplinary record.

-One ELECTRONIC COPY (preferably in pdf format) of the proposal should be sent to each of the Co-Directors of Undergraduate Research: Dr. Susan Prezzano, Department of Social Sciences, Founders 310, firstname.lastname@example.org and Dr. Steven Harris, Department of Biology & Geosciences, STC 251; email@example.com.
-Use the last name of the lead student as the title of the file.
+One ELECTRONIC PDF file of the proposal should be sent to each of the Co-Directors of Undergraduate and Graduate Research: Dr. Susan Prezzano, Department of Social Sciences, Founders 310, email@example.com and Dr. Chunfei Li, Department of Chemistry, Mathematics, and Physics, STC 183, firstname.lastname@example.org.
+All documents should be in one pdf file with a file name using the last name of the lead student.
+Example: Jones_Study of Hellbenders.

-Prof. Robert Bullington, Department of Visual & Performing Art
+Prof. Robert Bullington, Department of Visual & Performing Arts

 Dr. Joseph Croskey, Academic Advising

-Prof. Gary Greenberg, Department of Visual & Performing Art
+Prof. Gary Greenberg, Department of Visual & Performing Arts

 Dr. Jesse Haight, Department of Education

-Dr. David Lott, Department of Justice, Law, Technology & Liberal Arts, Venango campus
+Dr. David Lott, Department of Biology & Geosciences

-Dr. Miguel Olivas-Lujan, Department of Management & Marketing
+Dr. Miguel Olivas-Lujan, Department of Management and Marketing

 Dr. Rod Raehsler, Department of Economics